the-engine-room/library/_books/rainforest-tech-audio-video.md

 ### About

 This site was created by __[Rainforest Foundation Norway](www.regnskog.no/en/)__ and __[The Engine Room](//theengineroom.org)__  as an introduction to using technology to monitor and share information on rainforest issues, land rights and indigenous rights. [*Download the whole primer here.*](media/rainforest/Rainforest-tech-primer.pdf)
+It was first published in July 2016.
+Last updated in July 2016.

 Rainforest Foundation Norway (RFN) is one of the world's leading organisations in the field of rights-based rainforest protection.
-Its mission is to support indigenous peoples and traditional populations of the world's rainforests in their efforts to protect their environment and fulfil their rights by assisting them in:
+Its mission is to support indigenous peoples and traditional populations of the world's rainforests in their efforts to protect their environment and fullfil their rights by assisting them in:

 - Securing and controlling the natural resources necessary for their long-term well-being and managing these resources in ways which do not harm their environment, violate their culture or compromise their future;
 - and developing the means to protect their individual and collective rights and to obtain, shape, and control basic services from the state.